 There are about 5 contracts musicians should know about when it comes to booking live shows…

 Live Promoter – Artist Contract

-This is an agreement whereby a promoter engages an artist to perform at an event, on a particular date and for a specified length of time.
+This is an agreement where a promoter engages an artist to perform at an event on a particular date for a specified length of time.

-The artist agrees to perform the engagement to the best of his/her ability and to provide promoter with materials, photographs, biography, CV and recordings for the promotion of the engagement.
+- The artist agrees to perform the engagement to the best of his/her ability and to provide promoter with materials, photographs, biography, CV and recordings for the promotion of the engagement.

 Merchandising Rights Contract

-The promoter agrees to be solely responsible for all costs related to the promotion and marketing of the event and to be liable for any fines imposed on the venue related to said promotion.
+With this, the promoter agrees to be solely responsible for all costs related to the promotion and marketing of the event and to be liable for any fines imposed on the venue related to said promotion.

 Both parties agree to act in a professional manner at all times and to not act negligently or recklessly resulting in the impossibility to carry out the event.
 The contract can be customized to allow the promoter to provide his/her own bar stock, sound engineers and security for the event.

 This is an agreement where a promoter books a DJ to perform at an event, at a particular date and for a specified length of time.
 The promoter agrees to pay the DJ for their performance and to meet certain requirements as requested by DJ (including a safe performance area, electrical outlets and crowd control personnel).
 This agreement is useful for promoters looking to have a document in place that comprehensively covers all of the most common issues related to live DJ music engagements.